JeeWeetje/iot-workshop/TheThingsNetwork.md

 *Note: the message consists of valid JSON telemetry.*

 *Note: Keep the bridge running until the end of the complete workshop.*

 ## Monitoring the arrival of the telemetry in Azure

 ![alt tag](img/msft/Picture09-monitor-incoming-data.png)

 We can check the arrival of messages in the Azure IoT Hub.
-This can be done using a UI app named Device Explorer or using a Command-Line tool named IoT Hub Explorer. `Choose one`
+This can be done using a UI app named Device Explorer or using a Command-Line tool named IoT Hub Explorer. `Choose one below`

 ### Monitoring using UI

 We can check the arrival of the messages in the Azure IoT Hub using the Device Explorer.

-This tool is UI based, please check the installation requirements.
+The Device Explorer tool is a Windows-only graphical tool for managing your devices in IoT Hub.

+The easiest way to install the Device Explorer tool in your environment is to download the pre-built version by clicking [Azure IoT SDKs releases](https://github.com/Azure/azure-iot-sdks/releases).
+Scroll down to the Downloads section to locate the download link for the SetupDeviceExplorer.msi installer.
+Download and run the installer.

+To run the Device Explorer tool, double-click the DeviceExplorer.exe file in Windows Explorer.
+The default installation folder for this application is C:\Program Files (x86)\Microsoft\DeviceExplorer.

 1. Start the `Device Explorer` from the PC desktop or using the Windows start menu
 2. On the Configuration Tab, insert the *remembered* IoT Hub `Connection String-primary key` and the `name` of the IoT Hub (as Protocol Gateway Hostname)